Displacement Behavior in Dogs: Causes & Common Signs to Watch Out For0 comments

 Suddenly, Chloe stopped moving.
 She sat down and scratched like she had a bad case of fleas.
 Then she got up, yawned, and continued bouncing off of the walls.

 It was then that I realized how stressed Chloe actually was.
+It clicked that she was performing dog displacement behavior because her stress levels were through the roof.

-Displacement behaviors are behaviors that occur naturally in your dog’s repertoire, but present out of context in times of stress to make the dog feel better about a stressful situation.
+Dog displacement behaviors are behaviors that occur naturally in your dog’s repertoire, but present out of context in times of stress to make the dog feel better about a stressful situation.
 Displacement behaviors include:

 1. Shaking off (like when they come out of the water)